SoundaryaSankarasubramanian/Practical_Exercise_Airflow_Impala/README.md

     - **timestamp** - indicates the timestamp at which the particular activity was performed by the user.

 ### Instructions to run:
+Initialization.py and Reports.py should be placed inside the /airflow/dags/ folder.

 #### ./start.sh - To initialize the web server, scheduler and the worker.